WestWilshireNeuro

 Cervicogenic Headache

-Headache associated with neck pain – either with arthritis or muscle tension and spasm
+Headache associated with neck pain from arthritis or muscle tension.

 Occipital Neuralgia

-Reproducible pain in the back of the head in one or two specific areas.
-It can be due to chronic migraine, neck pain, or sometimes it can happen by itself.
+Reproducible pain in the back of the head in specific areas.

 Hypnic Headache

-Headache that wakes you up at the same time of night.
-Also called “alarm call headache.”
+Headache that wakes you at the same time each night — also called alarm clock headache.

 Sleep Disorders